wenxus/wenxus.github.io/_posts/2025-06-10-royal-arches.markdown

 <img src="/images/chimney.jpeg" alt="Chimney" style="float: left; width: 280px; margin: 40px 20px 15px 0;">

 The first few pitches were enjoyable—chimney climbing, which I'd been nervous about since I don't have much experience squeezing between giant rocks and pushing against each side with back, feet, and palms.
-It's nothing like a climbing gym.
+It's nothing like what's in the climbing gyms.
 But it went fine.
 The morning was cool, and I led a few easy pitches.
-Mostly walking though, not the sustained engagement I crave.
+Mostly walking though, not the sustained climbing I crave.
 My mind wandered to what I'd been trying not to think about: my transition into research had been uncertain, and I might need a backup plan soon.

 <div style="clear: both;"></div>

 <img src="/images/route_finding.jpeg" alt="Route finding" style="float: right; width: 315px; margin: 25px 0 15px 20px;">

 Because the climb was mostly easier than my grade, I wasn't super focused.
 I spent energy worrying and rushing instead—about rappelling in the dark, about finding anchors I couldn't see, about summer.
 Perched on a small granite platform with thousands of feet of nothing beneath me, reading the topo on my phone, I realized I need to get good at route-finding quickly—on Royal Arches and in my life.
-I felt confident about our skills, systems, and teamwork, but I didn't feel in control of our fate.
+I felt confident about my skill, rope systems, and our teamwork, but I didn't feel in control of our fate.
 Compared to my first Yosemite multi-pitch two years ago, I was more capable but less stoked—more worried because I know more about what can go wrong now.
 At least I wasn't wishing I was somewhere else.

 <div style="clear: both;"></div>